Lung-bioengineering-regeneration-lab/human_PCLS_BISQUE/README.md

     ## 4     245797     255702     195714
     ## 5        838       1073        855

-### filteration of data:
+### Part 1c.
+Filtration of data:

-We must filter the data to ensure expression of the genes we will use in the anlaysis and avoid any duplicates in the analysis, we define a gene to be expressed when it has any number of read counts in 2 out of the 4 samples for each patient.
+We first filter the data to only included expressed genes in 2 out of 4 samples for use in the analysis.
+We also ensure that there are no duplicates in the analysis.

 1.  filter based on expression (expression in at least 2 out of 4 sample in either patient):